How would you rate this preset?

 Many features and widgets of this preset would not be possible without the community!
 Here's a thank-you list to all the people who let me merge and improve their stuff to put into AQT, Check them out!

-- Finally, @Andreas_Hegenberg, developer of BTT for putting up with lots of feature requests that make AQT work as it can today.
+@Andreas_Hegenberg, developer of BTT for putting up with and implementing lots of feature requests that allow AQT to work as it does today.

 “Aqua” is apple’s name for the macOS design language.
 Much like Google Material Design, it has its principals too.